|

 The chances are high you've at

 least admired this plant.
-Although I very much dislike the common
+Although I very much dislike the

-in many parts of North America using that overly used nomer.
+grown in many parts of North America using that overly used nomer.

 But it is known around the globe by a variety of names including